zio/zio-metrics-legacy/docs/essentials/prometheus.md

 ---

-ZIO Metrics Prometheus provides Prometheus' 5 metrics plus a number of exporters all connected through the `CollectorRegstyr`.
+ZIO Metrics Prometheus provides Prometheus' 5 metrics plus a number of exporters all connected through the `CollectorRegstry`.

 Required imports for presented snippets: